a2stuff/a2d/notes/testplan.md

 * Move the mouse cursor over a folder in the list that is not selected.
 Double-click.
 Verify that the folder opens with only the two clicks.
 * Clear selection.
 Verify that the OK button is dimmed.
 * Click the Drives button.
 Select a volume.
 Verify that the OK button is dimmed.
+* Select a folder.
+Verify that the OK button is dimmed.

 # Text Input Fields